15 min readComplete Guide

 3. Using Div Soup Instead of Semantic HTML

 Everything wrapped in <div> tags with no semantic meaning.
-AI can't understand content hierarchy or relationships.
+AI genuinely can't determine content hierarchy or how pieces relate to each other.

 4. No FAQ Sections

-FAQ content directly matches how users query AI platforms.
-Pages without FAQ sections miss massive citation opportunities.
+FAQ content directly matches how people query AI platforms.
+Pages without FAQ sections are leaving real citation opportunities on the table.

 5. Ignoring Content Freshness

 Content older than 12 months gets 35% fewer citations.
-Update publication dates, refresh stats, and add current year to titles.
+Update publication dates, refresh the stats, and get the current year into your titles.

 Frequently Asked Questions